 The face amount of contributions receivable is reduced by an allowance for doubtful accounts.
 The allowance for doubtful accounts reflects the best estimate of probable losses determined principally on the basis of historical experience and specific allowances for known troubled accounts.
 All contributions or portions thereof that are deemed to be uncollectible or that require an excessive collection cost are written off to the allowance for doubtful accounts.
-As of June 30, 2021 and 2020, there was no allowance for doubtful accounts.
+For the years ended June 30, 2022 and 2021, the allowance for doubtful accounts totaled \$100 and \$0, respectively.